JackJPowell/hass-unfoldedcircle/README.md

 - [x] Implement a remote entity to send IR commands (Easy)
 - [x] Implement a service entity to send power commands to the remote itself (Easy)
 - [ ] Add support for zeroconf discovery
-- [ ] Provide the ability to adjust settings on the remote from with home assistant (Useful?)
+- [ ] Provide the ability to adjust settings on the remote from within home assistant (Useful?)
-- [ ] Provide the ability to reconfigure integration
+- [ ] Provide the ability to reconfigure the integration from the UI

 ## Notes
-- The remote entity does not need to be "on" for it to send commands
+- The remote entity does not need to be "on" for it to send commands.
 - The Remote Two will go to sleep when unpowered.
-When this occurs, Home Assistant is unable to communicate with the remote and retrieve updates
+When this occurs, Home Assistant is unable to communicate with the remote and retrieve updates.

 ## About This Project